DarthSim/overmind/README.md

 ### Restarting a process

-You can restart a single process without restarting the other ones:
+You can restart a single process without restarting all the other ones:

 ```bash
 $ overmind restart sidekiq
 ```

-You can restart multiple process the same way:
+You can restart multiple processes the same way:

 ```bash
 $ overmind restart sidekiq assets